 CIN number is used for tracking all the aspects of a registered company from its date of incorporation from the ROC.
 This unique number/code is mainly used during audits and presenting reports or any form submission to MCA.
 CIN is required to be printed on the company’s official publications, invoices, e-form on MCA’s website, letterheads, memos, notices, and bills.
 This number can also be used for tracking and identifying companies for information-related purposes which are already with the ROC or MCA.

 The company can get a CIN number by visiting the official website of MCA.
 Filling in an application form and depositing all the required documents.
 Finally, submitting the payment to receive the CIN number after review and approval from MCA.

 Factors that lead to change in CIN number

 - If there is any change in the listing status of a company

-- If there is any change in the location or state of the registered office of India
+- If there is any change in the location or state of the registered office in India

 - If the industry of the company changes